 Please note that the last day to withdraw with tuition credit may vary by course.
 The last day to withdraw with tuition credit is listed in the Registration Calendars are applicable only to courses with standard start and end dates.
 To find what the last day to withdraw with tuition credit is for a specific course, please visit the Online Class Schedule.

 CREDIT ON HOUSING AND MEAL PLAN CHARGES

 This policy will apply to you if you withdraw from USF or take a leave of absence during a semester.
 After you have filled out a contract cancellation form and properly checked out of your residence hall space, a prorated charge will be calculated based on the date that you formally move out of your room; the $1000.00 contract cancellation fee, and any charges for damage to the room will be deducted from the credit balance.
 A credit for unused meal plan charges will be refunded based on the unused portion of the plan amount.
 For additional information, contact Student Housing and Residence Education at email@example.com.

 REFUND PROCESS AND REMINDERS

-Refund checks are mailed seven (7) working days from the date the request is processed.
+Checks are mailed seven (7) working days from the date your refund is entered on the student account.
 Refunds as a result of an overpayment from a personal check may take up to fifteen (15) working days to process.
 Please note that refund checks should be cashed promptly.
-Checks over 180 days old are considered stale and may be voided.
-Students who are Federal Title IV financial aid recipients are subject to federal regulation which requires the University to return funds to the federal program if a refund check that is the result of aid is not cashed.
+Checks over 90 days old are considered stale and may be voided.
+Students who are Federal Title IV (Federal Student Loans and Grants) financial aid recipients are subject to federal regulation which requires the University to return funds to the federal program if a refund check that is the result of aid is not cashed.
 Once the funds are returned, the University cannot request them again on your behalf and you may have an obligation to repay the University for the refund that was made to you.